fahsan13/rankr/README.md

 - Refactor to use more idiomatic React style where appropriate.
     - Generally, I feel I did a good job of this having made heavy use of official React docs.
 As my knowledge of React grows, there are likely parts I'd want to refactor according to best practice.
-- Caching of articles.
+- Cache articles.
-- Implementation of Cucumber scenarios for browser-based E2E workflows.
+- Implement Cucumber scenarios for browser-based E2E workflows.
-- Investigation/implementation of snapshot-based Jest tests.
+- Investigate/implementat snapshot-based Jest tests.
     - This is another new area (to me) that I unfortunately couldn't explore due to time constaints.
+- Improve ranking UI/UX.
+    - e.g. replacing current implementation with a draggable list of articles.
 - Refine styling.
-    - I opted to put all CSS in App.css.
-As the application grows, I'd look to separate concerns and extract out relevant CSS for components into their own files.
+    - I used dedicated stylesheets instead of inline styles for performance and opted to put all CSS in App.css.
+        - As the application grows, I'd look to separate concerns and extract out relevant CSS for components into their own files, or explore alternative scalable solutions for styling.
-- Improved error handling.
+- Improve error handling.
 - Manual build configuration.

 ## Reflection